bradyrichardson/my-blog-stat386/_posts/2024-09-17-python-tips.md

 # this will print: [2, 4, 6, 8], where all odd numbers (and 0) have been filtered out
 ```

 Another trick we'll go over is called `multiple comprehension`.
-Multiple comprehension allows us to  Here is what multiple comprehension looks like in code:
+Here is what multiple comprehension looks like in code:

 ```python
 my_list = [(x,y) for x in range(5) for y in range(3)]